screwdriver-cd/screwdriver/design/queue.md

-# Queue Service
+# Executor Queue

 ## Context

-This is a highly available REST based queue service for screwdriver to enqueue builds and process them.
-It makes use of [Resque][node-resque-URL] to add a queueing mechanism.
+This is an executor plugin for Screwdriver that makes use of [Resque][node-resque-URL] to add a queueing mechanism.

 #### Problem

-In existing structure, executor is tightly coupled with screwdriver api and it constantly polls for jobs which causes blocking in the api requests.
-Also, if the api crashes this can cause scheduled jobs not being added to queue and causing failures.
-To avoid such issues we need a resilient queuing system whcih puts and deletes messages from queue and acts as scheduler.
+Right now, Screwdriver directly calls the executor when a build needs to be started.
+If the executor target is offline or full, the build is generally dropped with an error message.
+This isn't a good user experience, especially if the error is hidden due to the build being started from a PR or commit.

+Instead, Screwdriver should be pushing planned builds into a queue; all available executors should be listening on that queue and taking items off when they have capacity.
+This will allow us to distribute between N number of Docker Swarm clusters, for example.

-The rest of this document will describe the overall architecture of the highly available and resiliant queuing service.
+The rest of this document will describe the overall architecture of the executor queue, as well as of the various plug-ins that will eventually be built on top of it.

 ## Design Decisions